cs-ed/impacts-afrewin/README.md

 * **5.C:** Describe the impact of a computing innovation.
 * **5.D:** Describe the impact of gathering data.
 * **5.E:** Evaluate the use of computing based on legal and ethical factors.

-Describe the learning objectives for the class that relate to social impacts.
-Consider using Bloom's Taxonomy to identify the types of cognitive and/or affective outcomes (and their associated verbs): https://bloomstaxonomy.net/

 ### Learning Activities